 The STEMG usually meets twice a year (spring and fall).
 Most meetings last 4 (four) days.
 Each meeting is hosted by an STEMG member from one of the participating countries (on a rotational basis).
 Associate members can also host meetings.

 In exceptional cases only, meetings can be held online using web facilities.
-The preferred working practice remains the face-to-face discussion in physical meetings
+The preferred working practice remains the face-to-face discussion in physical meetings.

 The STEMG contains a good mix of engineering and linguistic expertise.
 Engineering experts take care of technical accuracy and linguistic experts take care of language accuracy of the STE specification.